chselz/wp12-teaching/doc/recommendations.rst

 4. Always make sure to redirect your standard output to an appropriate file by using the output operator (">").
 This way, it ensures that no vital data is lost and we can follow your workflow.

-5. Prepare an LibreOffice sheet (or similar) with a collection of your results.
-Checking them this way is much easier for us.

 Trouble Shooting
 ----------------